nf-core/eager/docs/output.md

 </details>

-[bamUtil trimBam](https://genome.sph.umich.edu/wiki/BamUtil) trims the end of reads in a SAM/BAM file, changing read ends to ‘N’ and quality to ‘!’, or by soft clipping (if command-line option, --clip is specified).
+[bamUtil trimBam](https://genome.sph.umich.edu/wiki/BamUtil) trims the end of reads in a SAM/BAM file, changing read ends to `N` and quality to `!`, or by soft clipping (if command-line option, `--clip` is specified).
 By default reverse strands are reversed and then the left & right are trimmed.
-This means that --left actually trims from the right of the read in the SAM/BAM for reverse reads.
+This means that `--left` actually trims from the right of the read in the SAM/BAM for reverse reads.

 Within nf-core/eager, when BAM trimming is activated alongside PMD-filtering, trimming is performed on the PMD-filtered reads only.